-They create up browser-based applications that are simple and easy to use.
+They create browser-based applications that are simple and easy to use.
 Who wouldn't love this?
-If you were an Access developer in the past, particularly if you haven't done this in a while, and you're wondering, "Is there something in this for me?"
-This is different than anything you've seen before in Microsoft Access.
-And if you're primarily a SharePoint power user and you're wondering, "Is there something "that I might wanna learn here?"
-If you have data you want to share I would like to encourage you to take a look at what you can do with Microsoft Access 2013 web apps for SharePoint.
+If you were an Access developer in the past, particularly if you haven't done this in a while and you're wondering is there something in this for me, this is different than anything you've seen before in Microsoft Access.
+And if you're primarily a SharePoint power user and you're wondering, is there something that I might want to learn here?
+If you have data you want to share, I would like to encourage you to take a look at what you can do with Microsoft Access 2013 web apps for SharePoint.

 Let's get going.